 There are three types of retinal detachment:

-In exudative detachment, there are no tears or breaks in the retina.
+In exudative detachment, there are no tears or breaks in your retina.
 Retinal diseases such as the following cause this type of detachment:

 Risk factors for retinal detachment include:

 - posterior vitreous detachment, which is common in older adults

 - extreme nearsightedness, which causes more strain on the eye

 - a family history of retinal detachment

-- trauma to the eye
+- trauma to your eye

-- being over 40 years old
+- being over 50 years old

 - prior history of retinal detachment

-- complications from cataract surgery
+- complications from cataract removal surgery

 To diagnose retinal detachment, your doctor will perform a thorough eye exam.
 They’ll check: